YellowMinionPlannet/Notes/OfficialDoc_NuGet.md

   - .net 6.0 and later don't need this because the dependency resolution happens in build time.

+- Package Source Mapping
+  - Allow you to control source for a specific pacakge.

+-

 # Concept

 ## Package installation